Line Editor vs. Copy Editor: What’s the Difference?

 Fact-checking is the process through which copy editors verify factual information – including dates, names, and references – to ensure accuracy.
 Can you spot the error in this sentence?

-Socrates was a famous Spanish philosopher.
+Socrates was a famous Roman philosopher.

 Socrates was a famous Greek philosopher.